rolfkempf/css-crashcourse/readme.md

 # CSS-Basics

-This is a crashcourse in CSS for developers.
+This is a very basic crashcourse in CSS for developers.

 ## Selectors